Finn M. W. Caspersen: Early life and education

-Finn Michael Westby Caspersen was born on October 27, 1941, in New York City.
+Caspersen was born on October 27, 1941, in New York City.
 He was one of two sons of Olaus Westby Caspersen (1896–1971), and Freda Resika (1909–1991) thought to be of Russian or Polish descent.
 Olaus's widowed mother and siblings had emigrated to the United States earlier, leaving Olaus in Norway to complete his education.
 Olaus came to the United States in 1912 at age 16, settling in Weehawken, New Jersey.

-Finn Caspersen's mother, Freda, was a non-practicing Jew, and his father thought that his sons needed a religious upbringing.
+Caspersen's mother, Freda, was a non-practicing Jew, and his father thought that his sons needed a religious upbringing.
 Finn attended a congregational church near the family home in his youth.
 He later reflected that "being Protestant was important.
 There was a kind of anti-Catholicism in the family."
 The family moved to homes in Andover, New Jersey, and Venice, Florida.
 Caspersen frequently visited Norway as a child, vacationing there during summers after 1947.

 Caspersen attended private schools until the ninth grade.
 He attended the Peddie School, a private preparatory school in Hightstown, New Jersey, and was graduated in 1959.
 Caspersen received a Bachelor of Arts (B.A.) degree from Brown University in 1963 and a law degree (LL.B.) from Harvard Law School in 1966.